STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Introduction

+The traditional STS methods, like statistical feature matching methods \cite{Heeger1995,GD95,Jagnow2004stereological} or Markov random field-based methods \cite{Wei,Kopf2007,Chen2010}, have received credits in many fields \cite{07kopfapp,solidapp3}.
+Despite some successful stories, these methods fail in accurately projecting 2D appearance into a 3D solid on account of the low expressive power of the model and complexity of real-world applications.

+In 2020, \cite{20CNN} introduced neural networks into solid texture synthesis, which may herald a fruitful direction.
+They proposed a convolutional neural network (CNN)-based method to synthesize solid textures, taking full advantage of its hierarchical expressive capability and extracting features using the VGG \cite{VGG} feature maps.
+The visual effects of synthesized volumes are at least comparable to the state-of-the-art methods.
+Similarly, using VGG statistical features, \cite{henzler2020cnn} also provided another point operation-based neural network solution, which can efficiently synthesize 3D textures.

-However, the variety of textures makes it difficult to select appropriate features, as the chosen feature may not fit a specific exemplar very well. \emph{It is almost impossible to capture an infinite number of textural appearances with a limited number of features. }
+These neural network-based STS methods are trained to match features, such as VGG statistics.
+However, the \emph{diversity} of textures makes it challenging to fit different appearances with fixed features \emph{a priori}.
+It is almost impossible to capture an infinite number of textural appearances with a limited number of features.

-The Generative Adversarial Nets (GANs) \cite{NIPSGAN} have been proven to be a powerful model to adapt to arbitrary distribution hidden behind data and synthesize diversified images \cite{PSGAN,SINGAN}.
-Following \emph{point operation} strategy from Henzler et al., the GramGAN \cite{GramGAN} learns textural appearance with generative adversarial nets without feature extraction.
-However, it still suffers from the \emph{inaccuracy when describing the multi-scale spatial correlation} because of simply providing spatial information as additional network inputs, failing in generating structured textures or complicated stochastic structures \cite{GramGAN}.
+The Generative Adversarial Nets (GANs) \cite{NIPSGAN} have been proven to be an effective universal distribution learner, generating diverse images \cite{PSGAN,SINGAN}.
+Following \emph{point operation} strategy from \cite{henzler2020cnn}, the GramGAN \cite{GramGAN} enables synthesizing solid textures without matching fixed features with generative adversarial nets.
+Despite its adaptability to diverse textures, the adopted point operation in GramGAN, simply providing spatial information as network inputs, often leads to difficulty learning complex spatial coherence.
+It is hard to capture the \emph{local Markov property} and \emph{multiscality} of textures, failing in generating structured textures or complicated stochastic structures \cite{GramGAN}.

-Therefore, a question that arises here is: \emph{can we synthesize arbitrary solid texture by GANs to avoid feature extraction while capturing the multi-scale textural information hierarchically?}

-\subsubsection{Contribution}

-In this paper, we propose a generative adversarial nets-based solid texture synthesis framework, named STS-GAN.
-As a feature-free hierarchical framework, STS-GAN could capture multi-scale textural information in a 2D exemplar and extend it to 3D solids.
+\textbf{Question} \emph{can we synthesize high-fidelity solid texture, capturing all three characteristics, to faithfully reflect the true 3D appearance of arbitrary 2D exemplars?}

+Yes, we can.
+Aiming to address this issue, we propose a novel GAN-based framework for solid textures synthesis, STS-GAN.

+\subsection{Contribution}